Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-10-music_performances.md

   - Hobby - Music
 ---

 I have been learning to sing carnatic music since I was in primary school.
-Following a newfound appreciation for the art around 2018 as an undergrad student in Bangalore, I renewed classes and have been enjoying listening and singing and taking the opportunity to perform at various local events.
+Following a newfound appreciation for the art around 2018 as an undergrad student in Bangalore, I renewed classes and have been enjoying listening, singing and taking the opportunity to perform at various local events and contests.
 Here are a few videos of my performances in the past few years:

 **Paaliseyenna** a Purandaradasa composition at a temple event in Bangalore 2018 for which I was awarded the second prize: